powsybl/powsybl-tutorials/docs/index.md

 ## Network modifications scripts in groovy
 - [Modify a network through groovy scripts](network_modifications_groovy.md): Learn how to use Powsybl network modification functions in Groovy.

+## Loadflow validation
+- [Loadflow validation](loadflow-validation.md): Learn how to validate a load flow